wudizhuo/KindleRN/README.md

 #License

-this repository under the MIT license.
+this repository under the GPL license.